Last Updated on July 22, 2025 by Travelationship

 When the opportunity came up at work to travel to a conference, my hand shot up before I even heard where it was.
 Once I found the location, I immediately started researching what the area had to offer.
 Initially, my goal was to see an alligator or a manatee, but after further exploration, I settled on an alligator.
-With my goal selected, I explored the Tampa Bay area and kept a keen eye out for Mr. Alligator.
+With my goal selected, I explored the Tampa Bay area, keeping a keen eye out for Mr. Alligator.

 Wild Parks in the Tampa Bay Area